Ujenyhu/canswap/README.md

 ## Features
-- **MetaMask Integration**: Allows users to connect their MetaMask wallet, retrieve the connected account, and detect network or account changes.
+- **MetaMask Integration**: Allows users to connect their MetaMask wallet, retrieve the connected account, connected account balance, and listens for network and account changes.
 - **Token Balance Display**: Shows the user's Ether and ERC-20 token balances.
 - **Token Swap**: Users can swap tokens on Ethereum testnets using Uniswap's router contracts, simulating real-world token swap functionality.
 - **Testnet Compatibility**: Works on Sepolia testnet, ideal for development and testing without the need for real assets.

 ## Tech-Stack
-- **Vanilla Javascript**
+- **Javascript**
 - **HTML, CSS, BOOTSTRAP**
-- **Ether.js, Metamask SDK**
+- **Ether.js, Metamask SDK, Uniswap**

 ## Usage
 This a web application that enables swap on the etherem testnet.
-This code is a guide to implement/ intergrate swap/blockchain features in a javascript and web environment.
+This code is a guide to implement/ intergrate swap/blockchain features in a javascript or web environment.

-## disclaimer